What It Tastes Like

 - Lighter roasts highlight acidity and fruit notes

-- Smaller brew size can taste more concentrated
+- A smaller cup can taste slightly more concentrated

 Common Confusion